World News | Trump Says India, China Will Have More COVID-19 Cases with More Tests | LatestLY

 Compared to the US, Germany is at four million and much talked about South Korea is about three million tests, he said on Friday.

-According to Johns Hopkins Coronavirus Resource Center, the US has reported nearly 1.9 million cases and over 1,09,000 deaths while the total number of coronavirus cases in India and China stand at 2,36,184 and 84,177 respectively.
+According to Johns Hopkins Coronavirus Resource Center, the US has reported nearly 1.9 million cases and over 1,09,000 deaths, making America the worst affected country, while the total number of coronavirus cases in India and China stand at 2,36,184 and 84,177 respectively.

 Also Read | George Floyd Death: Alexis Ohanian, Reddit Co-Founder and Serena Williamsâ€™s Husband, Quits Board, Urges Firm to Replace Him With Black Candidate.